raelix/raelix-cluster/README.md

 (You should delete the initial secret afterwards as suggested by the Getting Started Guide: https://github.com/argoproj/argo-cd/blob/master/docs/getting_started.md#4-login-using-the-cli)
 ```
+## Replaced keys
+A key can be generated early in two ways
+1. Label the current latest key as compromised (any value other than active)
+`kubectl label secrets <keyname> sealedsecrets.bitnami.com/sealed-secrets-key=compromised`.
+2. (since v0.9.3) pass current timestamp to the controller into a flag called `--key-cutoff-time` or an env var called `SEALED_SECRETS_KEY_CUTOFF_TIME`.
+Expected format is RFC1123, you can generate it with the `date -R` unix command.

 ## TODO
 [ ] - Fix group in OID keycloak